danielmoi/aquarium/notes/04-04-interfaces.md

 This means you cannot create objects of those types yet.

-The difference is that abstract classes have constructors, whereas interfaces cannot have any constructor logic.
+The difference is that:
+- ABSTRACT classes have CONSTRUCTORS, whereas
+- INTERFACES do NOT have any constructor logic.

 ----
 ## Abstract Class